apostrophecms/docs/docs/reference/api/pieces.md

 ### Response

 The successful POST request returns the newly created document.
 See the [piece document response example](#piece-document-response-example) below for a sample response body.
+On error an appropriate HTTP status code is returned.

 ## `PUT: /api/v1/:piece-type/:id`